 How high can you get a bottle rocket to launch?
 Remember to stand back as these shoot up with a bang!

-Make some straw shooters with friends.
-You could even have a competition to see who can launch them the furthest.
+Make straw shooters with friends.
+We like to set up a competition to see whose mini rocket can travel the furthest.

-Creating a parachute for an egg is ALWAYS a fun activity.
+Building a parachute for an egg is ALWAYS a fun activity.
+If you’re feeling brave, use an unboiled egg!

 Outdoor Kitchen Science for Summer